jain6968/ml-screening/README.md

 I mainly did the following task,

 1. Data Handling:
     Reads data from a CSV file.
     Cleans the data by removing unnecessary columns.

 2. Text Preprocessing:
     Cleans up the text by removing irrelevant characters, stopwords, and reducing words to their base form (lemmatization).

-3.Model Training:
+3. Model Training:
     Splits the data into training and testing sets.
     Converts text data into numerical features using TF-IDF (which turns text into numbers that represent how important each word is in the text).
     Trains a Logistic Regression model to predict labels based on the text.

-4.Model Tuning and Evaluation:
+4. Model Tuning and Evaluation:
     Uses GridSearchCV to find the best hyperparameters (settings) for the model.
     Evaluates the model's performance using accuracy and other metrics.
     Saves the best-performing model.

 > Why GridSearchCV: